Univa/rumcake/docs/src/content/docs/features/feature-backlight.md

         driver = "is31fl3731", // TODO: change this to your desired backlight driver, and implement the appropriate trait (info below) use_storage // Optional, if you want to save backlight configuration ),
-    storage = "internal" // You need to specify a storage driver if you enabled `use_storage`.
+    storage(driver = "internal") // You need to specify a storage driver if you enabled `use_storage`.
 See feature-storage.md for more information.
 )]
 struct MyKeyboard;
 ```